andyliangtw/andyliangtw/README.md

 Hi, I'm Andy Liang from Taiwan!

-Currently a senior student at department of Information Management in National Taiwan University.
+Graduated from Department of Information Management in National Taiwan University.

 Here's [My Resume](https://www.cakeresume.com/andyliangtw).
 Please refer to it for more information.